 [Executive summary or abstract: Use this section to note your conclusions or recommendations that will be made in the report.
 You should also include the most important ideas discussed in the report.
 If you're writing a daily work report or progress report, you do not need to include this section.]

-[Introduction: Your introduction should be two to four paragraphs summarizing what you will cover in the report as well as your reason for writing the report.
-Be as specific and concise as possible when writing your introduction so that the reader can clearly understand what they will find in your report.
+[Introduction: Use two to four paragraphs to summarize what you will cover in the report as well as your reason for writing the report.
+Be as specific and concise as possible so the reader can clearly understand what they will find in your report.
 For daily or progress reports, your introduction only needs to be a few sentences detailing work you've completed and what you plan to work on next.]

-[Body: For the body of your report, you should focus on detailing the information you wish to convey.
-You can include results, conclusions and findings that were made related to a project.
+[Body: Include results, conclusions and findings related to the project.
 For daily or progress reports, include the accomplishments you have achieved or tasks you have completed.]

 [Conclusion: Conclude your report by summarizing the findings or results discussed and reiterating the most important recommendations.
 Mention any problems you foresee that may hinder project completion.]

 Work report example